 In accordance with APRA's methodology, measuring credit risk requires one of a number of risk weights to be applied to each asset on the Balance Sheet and to off-Balance Sheet obligations.
-The risk weights are applied based on APRA's Internal Ratings-Based Approach for the Residential Mortgage book, Foundation IRB for Financial Institutions and Corporate Lending, Supervisory slotting for the Real Estate related wholesale and commercial property portfolios and the project finance activities.
-The Supervisory Formula Approach is applied to the relevant securitisation exposures while Credit Cards, Priority Commercial Mortgages, Personal Loans, Sovereigns and niche portfolios in Wholesale Banking apply the Standardised Approach.
+The risk weights are applied based on APRA's Internal Ratings-Based Approach for the Residential Mortgage book, Foundation IRB for Financial Institutions, Corporate Lending and Income Producing Real Estate portfolios, Supervisory Slotting for the Real Estate related wholesale and commercial property portfolios and the project finance activities.
+The Supervisory Formula Approach is applied to the relevant securitisation exposures while Credit Cards, Priority Commercial Mortgages, Personal Loans, Sovereigns and niche portfolios in Wholesale Banking, apply the Standardised Approach.